 Welcome.
 This website is created for horseback riders who wish to apply the principles of classical dressage to their riding discipline.
 This includes those who are currently practicing the discipline of dressage or who seek to do so.
 I am a dressage rider myself who has throughout her riding life endeavored to apply classical dressage principles to her own riding.
 Essentially what I’m saying here is that not all dressage is classical, and part of the work of this website is to identify those principles which are from those which are not.

 I started riding as a young girl of seven years old.
-The type of riding I learned was dressage from a German cavalry officer who emigrated to the United States to escape the Hitler juggernaut.
+The type of riding I learned was dressage.
+I did so from a German cavalry officer who emigrated to the United States to escape the Hitler juggernaut.
 From there I studied with Erich Bubbel who was head of our Olympic Team at the time.
 I quit riding altogether as a teenager to pursue college and my professional life.
-But behind that pursuit was a deep-seated lack of self-esteem that pulled me away from the horse; maybe I really wasn’t as good at riding horses as I longed to be.
+But behind that pursuit was a deep-seated lack of self-esteem that pulled me away from the horse; maybe I really wasn’t as good at riding him as I longed to be.
 27 years later I remember looking out a window at Lockheed Martin in Sunnyvale, California wishing I was riding horses again.